 HIPAA Training Resources: Facility Guide and FAQ

 Healthcare technology improves the way patients get care.
 Tools like electronic health record (EHR) systems improve access to care by allowing healthcare providers to obtain important health information wherever they are.
-However, with improved accessibility to sensitive information comes a greater need to protect patients’ privacy and security.
+However, with improved accessibility to sensitive information comes a greater need to protect patients’ privacy and security, as required by HIPAA.
+Training resources for your staff are key to ensuring proper handling of this data.

-As a healthcare leader, you can ensure patient privacy is protected at your facility by providing effective HIPAA training resources for healthcare and administrative staff.
-Read about the importance of HIPAA compliance and what to include in a training program.
+As a healthcare leader, you can ensure patient privacy is protected at your facility by committing to effective training procedures for healthcare and administrative staff.
+Here, we’ll explain the importance of HIPAA compliance and what to include in a training program.

 HIPAA Overview